Turkish Resistance Organisation: Formation

-Structure
+Structure & Soldiers

 TMT's members were called mujahid.
+(Mücahit), a term used for Muslims who fight on behalf of the faith or the Muslim community.
+The mujahids would have no ranks and their names were unknown amongst each other.
 Communication with its members in Cyprus was by radio and the honorary leader of the TMT was Fatin Rüştü Zorlu.

 General Daniş Karabelen, in charge of unconventional warfare office of Turkey, was leading the irregular Turkish Cypriot attacks on Greek Cypriot properties.
 The Turkish state in 1950s had sent to Cyprus Turkish officers and special forces veterans who arrived secretly and presented themselves as bankers, teachers and business men and trained Turkish Cypriots in tactics of unconventional warfare.

 Ideology

 The TMT was an ethno-nationalist organization, with a right-wing stance.

 TMT's main goal was to counter the Greek Cypriot demand for enosis.

 TMT was active mainly between 1958 and 1974, promoting partition (in Turkish: Taksim) of Cyprus.
 TMT claims that their efforts were simply in response to a real threat against their community by EOKA, after 1963, by the Cypriot Government, which by then was under exclusive Greek Cypriot control and had ended representing Turkish Cypriots.